 Don’t make this hard – the KISS principle (keep it simple, stupid) comes to mind.
-Think of building a relationship with God just as you would a relationship with anyone else.
-Suppose you wanted to get to know a certain person better.
-The way you would do that is the way you can approach your relationship with God:
+Think of building a relationship with God just as you would a relationship with anyone else you might wish to know better:

 - Take the time to touch bases with God, acknowledging and giving thanks for His presence.

 - Invite Him to come close — to sit with you at your heart’s kitchen table and just hang out.